RoMcGill/grand-park-tutors/README.md

 ![screenshot of contribute form](./assets/images/screenshot-of-form.png)

 -----
-## Features still to be added.
+## Features Still to be Added.
-1. I would like the form data to be automatically uploaded onto the live site
+1. I would like the form data to be automatically uploaded onto the live site.

 *When a user submits their favourite song and the meaning or story behind it I want that data to be uploaded to the site instantly or after an approval phase.*

-- This would require more knowledge of java script and backend frameworks.
+- This would require more knowledge of Java Script and backend frameworks.
-I have looked into this and have found someone using google apps script to populate a google sheet from form data enteries you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-populate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
+I have looked into this and have found someone using Google Apps Script to populate a google sheet from form data entries you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-populate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
 - I think another way to achieve this could be to create a forum page and have the action of post and the URL linked to a new forum submission so when a user enters data into the form it will get sent to the new submissions area on the forum page.
 This may not be the best way to implement such a feature but might be my only option without knowledge of java script or any backend frameworks or API's.

 2. I would like to have a hamburger menu on my nav bar for when viewing on mobile devices.